ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

       [INFO] [turtlesim]: Starting turtlesim with node name /turtlesim [INFO] [turtlesim]: Spawning turtle [turtle1] at x=[5.544445], y=[5.544445], theta=[0.000000]

-   The simulator window appears with a random turtle in the center.
+   The simulator window opens with a random turtle in the center.

    .. image:: images/turtlesim.png